X

 ReHire Colorado

-A transitional employment program that combines wage-paying work, job-skills training and supportive services to help individuals successfully re-enter the workforce and Colorado businesses connect with high-quality talent.
-ReHire serves as a bridge between local job seekers and businesses.
+Combines wage-paying work, job-skills training and supportive services to help individuals successfully re-enter the workforce and Colorado businesses connect with high-quality talent; serves as a bridge between local job seekers and businesses.

 Colorado Employment First